zalf179/SOC_Home_Lab/Configuration/Readme.md

 ## 🔗 Wazuh to n8n Integration (Webhook)

-# 🛠️ n8n Workflow Setup

 1. Open your **n8n** dashboard.
 2. Create a new workflow and add a **Webhook Node**.
 3. Set the HTTP Method to `POST`.
-4. Ensure the Webhook path matches the one in your `ossec.conf`.
+4. Ensure to copy the Webhook path
 5. Use the "Production URL" for permanent use.

 ---